therossee/ThesisManagement-Group09/front-end/README.md

   - `LoginForm` : Form for the login inserted in the topbar.
   - `IsLoggedInForm` : Form when the user has alredy logged in.
 - `ViewThesisProposal` : Allows users to view specific details of a thesis proposal.
 Provides a detailed view of the proposal, including title, level, type, expiration date, description, required knowledge, supervisor, co-supervisors, groups, notes, keywords and, if the user is a lecturer, also the course of study (CdS).
 Students have the opportunity to apply for the proposal..
+- `EditThesisProposal` : Allows the logged-in teacher to view the form to edit a specific thesis Proposal.
+- `StudentCV` : Designed to display the curriculum vitae (CV) of a student.
+It provides an interface to view information about the student's exams, including the date, course code, teaching, mark, and credit units (CFU).
+The component also offers the ability to view an attached PDF document.

 ## Main React Components
 - `API.jsx` : Main API functions as: